RealSchipsi/bachelor-thesis-serverless-ssr/README.md

-This is an example for a lightweight E-Commerce app developed with [Next.js](https://nextjs.org/) and hosted on the edge with AWS Lambda@Edge.

 ## Intention

 The focus of the project is to analyze the app performance when combining server side rendering and serverless hosting on the edge.